 - Do not use FLP > ELE.
 The dedicated mix FLP > ELE is known as a Combo Mix.
 It allows multiple Masters (Camber System, Flap, Camber Presets and a bunch of others) to control the elevator all at the same time.
 Don't use it.
 (If you use the FLP > ELE mix and you have camber on a slider and Flaps on the Flap Stick, both actions move the Flaps so both will activate elevator compensation.) - In Flight Mode Priority Switch (see Flight Mode Setup in System Setup), Throttle Stick was selected.
 This enables the Landing Mode to override all Flight Modes when you pull down the Flap Stick. - You can add or remove points along the curve.
 Pull the flap stick down slowly until you see "Add Pt" or "Remove Pt", scroll the curser over it and click to add or delete a point. (at the bottom of the column of numbers) - Recommendation: The curve is fairly generic and may need modification for your aircraft.
 With plenty of altitude, slowly pull down the flap stick to each point on the curve to determine if modification of the curve is necessary.
 Scroll over the value you need to change and click. - Rotate the roller to highlight the desired Flight Mode at the bottom of the screen.
 Press the roller to darken the box activating the mix for that Flight Mode.
 You can darken more than one Flight Mode position.
 If all the boxes are darkened, the mix function is always active.
-If all the boxes are light, the function is always off. - Because the Flight Mode Priority Switch is active in all Flight Modes, this mix (SPL > ELE) is also active in all Flight Modes.
+If all the boxes are light, the function is always off. - Although Flight Mode Priority Switch is active in all Flight Modes, this mix (SPL > ELE) is not active in Launch Mode.
+The down Elevator that occurs with just a slight bump of the Flap Stick combined with the very high speeds during the early part of the launch may result in a nose headed for the ground before you can respond.
+When the Flap Stick hits 92%, the DX18 shifts into landing mode and Elevator compensation is agan active.